felangel/bloc/packages/bloc_test/README.md

 ---

 A Dart package that makes testing blocs easy.

-This package is built to work with [bloc](https://pub.dev/packages/bloc) and [mockito](https://pub.dev/packages/mockito).
+Built to work with [bloc](https://pub.dev/packages/bloc) and [mockito](https://pub.dev/packages/mockito).

 ## Create a Mock Bloc